prodiax/prodiax-gtm-template/README.md

 ## License

-This template is licensed under the MIT License.
+This template is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing